 Step 1: Preheat and Prep

-Preheat your oven to 350°F and bring a pot of salted water to a boil.
-In a medium-sized glass bowl, add the tapioca flour.
+Preheat your oven to 350°F (175°C).
+Bring a pot of salted water to a boil.
+In a medium glass bowl, add the tapioca flour (or cassava flour).

 Step 2: Heat Wet Ingredients